-Did you know most website developers and designers recommend redesigning your website every one to two years?
+Did you know most website developers and designers recommend redesigning your website every one to two years as one of their growth strategies?
 Seems like not a lot of time, but it’s true.
 As the web environment rapidly grows and changes, so do the behaviours and preferences of its users.
 That means if you want to keep up with the people who use your website (and trust us, you do) you’ll need to change your website design frequently.

 It looks like we’ve reached the end of our Power of SEO blog series.
 If you have been keeping up with the series we hope you’ve been able to learn a little something about what it takes to create a successful SEO strategy for your website.
 If you haven’t had a chance to read the other blogs in the series, you can do so on our blog page, starting with the first one here.